-Sometimes called Canal House, the house adjoining the maintenance yard was built in 1807 for the man in charge of the maintenance team.
+Sometimes called Canal House, the house facing the canal was built in 1807 for the man in charge of the maintenance team.
 In the early days, the occupant was usually described as a surveyor, carpenter or foreman.

 From 1892, however, as Company finances were under growing pressure, the house was made available to whoever would pay the rent.
 After the canal closed, the house was sold to a private owner in 1956.

 For lock completion date, work was still 'in progress' in Jan 1778 - D1180/1/1 p183.

 For building the dry dock, see D1180/2/2 23 Dec 1820 to 16 Feb 1821.